Gateway to Tibetan Buddhism

 Origin of Tibetan Buddhism

-Tibetan Buddhism comprises the four lineages of Nyingmapa, Kagyupa, Sakyapa, and Gelukpa, whose unbroken lineage of transmission and enlightened masters can be traced right back to the time of Buddha Shakyamuni in 2500 century BC.
+Tibetan Buddhism comprises the four lineages of Nyingmapa, Kagyupa, Sakyapa, and Gelukpa, whose unbroken lineage of transmission and enlightened masters can be traced right back to the time of Buddha Shakyamuni 2500 years ago, in the 5th century BC.

 Songtsen Gampo, who initiated the creation of the Tibetan alphabet that evolved into a Classical Tibetan language, would play a pivotal role in making it feasible to have Buddhist scriptures translated from Sanskrit into Classical Tibetan during the reign of King Trisong Detsen, who invited Santaraksita, Padmasambhava, Vimalamitra and many other Indian Buddhist Masters to Tibet.
 It was at Samye Mighur Lhundrub Tsula Khang (Shrine of Inconceivable Unchanging Spontaneous Meditation) the first Buddhist and Nyingma monastery in Tibet that the first seven Tibetan monks were ordained.